goatshriek/stumpless/docs/examples/entry/README.md

 ```

 While this creates an entry with a message containing specific information, it's
-often more useful to put this information into the structured data of the entry
+often more useful to separate fields into structured data so that it can be
-so that it can be parsed and indexed efficiently by a remote collector such as
+easily parsed and indexed efficiently by a remote collector such as Splunk.
+For
-Splunk.
-For the above example of a username, you could add this information to
+the above example of a username, you could add this information to the entry
-the entry like this:
+like this:

 ```c
 element = stumpless_new_element( "user" );